 Judie Attenburrow Registered MBACP

 Sometimes such problems can be confusing, difficult to recognise and impossible to share with those closest around us.
-They can leave you feeling isolated and lonely.
+They can leave you feeling overwhelmed, isolated and lonely.
 Counselling offers an opportunity to make sense of what is happening to you at difficult times in your life and it can help in many ways.

 I feel passionate that everyone deserves support and that through talking through your problems with a professional counsellor you can gain insight and awareness which will help you heal, make changes if you want to, help you find your own solutions and fulfill your potential.